Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

 ### Optimize the image files
 Requires the image files to be decrypted.
 Reduces the image files size.

-1. Copy the `optimize.sh` file in this repository to your game folder.
+1. Copy this repository's `optimize.sh` file to your game folder.

 2. Open a terminal in your game folder and run the script: